-Your recruiting real estate agents scripts are going to vary depending on the talent you are after.
+Your recruiting real estate agents scripts, and scripts for recruiting real estate agents, are going to vary depending on the talent you are after when you are recruiting realtors.
 A new licensee will be understanding of a higher split but will want more in terms of a great training program, while a seasoned pro will likely be the opposite.
 The players may be different, but the game is the same, so when putting together your attack list of recruits, make sure you sort them by skill level so you know what the big guns in your arsenal are going to be.

 Co-workers and the atmosphere

 Good news!
 You can bring them with you, the more the merrier.
 Some brokers even offer some type of referral program benefit for bringing your agent friends along with you when you switch.
 Think of hard expenses vs lost opportunities.
 Instead of paying the agent out a cash referral fee, maybe there is a credit you can give them from their brokerage fees.

 My Broker has been so good to me

 Remind the agent that they are an independent contractor, not an employee.
 Friends are great, but you don’t owe your broker anything.
 Take them out for a happy hour, don’t limit your earning potential.
 It’s business, not personal.
 Remind them in your scripts for recruiting real estate agents that with the better compensation plan they will receive at your brokerage, they can go on vacation with their old broker buddy.
 Maybe the first round is even on them.